Chirality Amplification and Chiral Segregation in Liquid Crystals

 The susceptibility $\chi_x$ associated with the cholesteric wave number may be interpreted to represent what is known as the helical twisting power of a chiral dopant~\cite{Ferrarini1996}.
 A tiny induced preference for a particular enantiomeric form of the nematogens becomes strongly enhanced by the coupling to the chiral symmetry breaking transition.
-This may well explain why so little chiral dopant is needed to turn a nematic into a cholesteric~\cite{Eelkema2006,Takezoe2012}.
-That different dopants produce varying helical twisting powers if added to the same mesogen may be understood in terms of unequal surface interactions with the director field~\cite{Ferrarini2009}, expressed in our model in different values of the binding free energy, $g$.
-In fact, for large enough binding energies, $g$ may be replaced by $g X$ with $X\ll 1$ the mole fraction of dopant, in which case the helical twisting power, $\beta$, may be written as
+This may well explain why so little chiral dopant is needed to turn a nematic into a cholesteric~\cite{Eelkema2006,Takezoe2012}. {Differences in the helical twisting power associated with different dopants} may be understood in terms of unequal surface interactions with the director field~\cite{Ferrarini2009}, expressed in our model in different values of the interaction free energy, $g$.
+In fact, {as we show in the SI} for large enough binding {free} energies, $g$ may be replaced by $g X$ with $X\ll 1$ the mole fraction of dopant, in which case the helical twisting power, $\beta$, can be written as

-The helical twisting power efficacy of the same dopant in different nematogens may be interpreted in terms of the distance in temperature to the chiral transition of that nematogen, yielding different values of $\chi$, and differences in the binding free energy, $g$, and the intrinsic helical wave number, $q_0$.
+The helical twisting power efficacy of the same dopant in different nematogens may be interpreted in terms of the distance in temperature to the chiral transition of that nematogen, yielding different values of $\chi$, and differences in the binding free energy, $g$, as well as the intrinsic helical wave number, $q_0$.
 Changes in the binding free energy between different dopants result in different helical twisting powers dependent on the nematogen.
-Novel in this expression for the helical twisting power is the pretransitional enhancement factor $(1-\chi)^{-1}$ not accounted for in other approaches~\cite{Ferrarini2009}.
+Novel in our expression for the helical twisting power Eq.~\ref{eq:helicaltwistingpower} is the pretransitional enhancement factor $(1-\chi)^{-1}$ not accounted for in other approaches~\cite{Ferrarini2009}. {See also the SI.}